 Hanoi is the capital of Vietnam and is the second-largest city in terms of population (Ho Chi Minh City is number one).
-It is the jumping-off point to visit the beautiful surrounding countryside, but it’s worth spending a few days in this bustling city as well.
+It is the jumping-off point to visit the beautiful surrounding areas of Sapa Halong Bay, and Ninh Binh, but it’s worth spending a few days in this bustling city as well.

 One of the highlights of Hanoi is the cuisine.
 You can eat what is possibly the best bun cha in all of Vietnam at the same restaurant where Anthony Bourdain and Barack Obama dined together.
 And you can try another local delicacy – snake!

-And during your time in Hanoi you absolutely must visit the “Hanoi Hilton” where John McCain was held prisoner after his plane was shot down during the war.
+During your time in Hanoi you absolutely must see the “Hanoi Hilton” where John McCain was held prisoner after his plane was shot down during the war.
+And the Temple of Literature is both beautiful and peaceful – it’s ideal to visit in the early morning.
 Read all about our other favorite things to do in Hanoi here!

 The Sapa region is home to several minority groups who earn a living through farming and tourism.
 The town is perched high on a hill and the views of the Muong Hoa Valley below are quite incredible.
 Lush green rice terraces stretch across the landscape as far as the eye can see.